barryclark/jekyll-now/_posts/2020-05-29-One-of-97-things.md

 ---
 layout: post
 title:  "Be Aware of Your (Container) Surroundings"
-excerpt: "I was invited to write a piece for the '97 Things Every Java Programmer Should Know O'Reilly book.
+excerpt: "I was invited to write a piece for the '97 Things Every Java Programmer Should Know' O'Reilly book.
 So here's my small contribution…"
 ---

-<i>I was invited to write a piece for the '97 Things Every Java Programmer Should Know O'Reilly book.
+<i>I was invited to write a piece for the '97 Things Every Java Programmer Should Know' O'Reilly book.
 So here's my small contribution…<i/>

 <br/>
 <p align="center">